 Applies to all credit card payments.
 Currently these are:

-Changed your phone no. address or email?
+Changed your phone number, address or email?

 Late Payment Fees

 By law interest is charged at 10% pa on all overdue levies.
-In addition an arrears processing fee will be applied to your account for each arrears collection process that is initiated by your scheme, including overdue levy notices.
+In addition, an arrears processing fee will be applied to your account for each arrears collection process that is initiated by your scheme, including overdue levy notices.